 Health insurance

-With households covering about 74% of all healthcare costs, Bangladesh has one of the highest rates of out-of-pocket spending (percentage of total healthcare spending) in the world.
-Furthermore, according to Swiss Re, a worldwide insurer, Bangladesh had one of the lowest rates of insurance penetration among Asian nations in 2018 with an aggregate rate of 0.6%.
-Given that the government intends to provide access to healthcare for all by 2032, there is potential for the Bangladeshi health insurance market to expand.
+Households pay around 74% of total healthcare costs in Bangladesh.
+This is one of the highest out-of-pocket spending rates in the world.
+In addition, Swiss Re reported that Bangladesh had one of the lowest insurance penetration rates in Asia in 2018.
+The rate was only 0.6%.
+The government now plans to provide healthcare access for all by 2032.
+Therefore, the health insurance market in Bangladesh has strong room for growth.
 International investors have the chance to be heavily involved in the development of health insurance.